How to Make Hibiscus Tea

-This hibiscus tea is more than just a pretty, colorful drink.
-It’s also loaded with lots of health benefits, flavor, and more.
-Serve it plain or with a bit of fizzy water for the ultimate drinking experience.
+This hibiscus tea is more than a colorful drink.
+It’s also loaded with health benefits, flavor, and more.
+Serve it plain or with fizzy water.

 - Fresh ginger adds a zesty flavor, softening the tart flavor of the hibsicus flowers